Students apply the study of force and ergonomics for practical gain.

 Inside the WT Experience

+Take a look inside the WT experience with these stories from our faculty members.
+You'll see direct examples of how we engage each student in a challenging and inspiring learning process.
 Check back often to get a fresh look into WT and to better understand that at WT the only thing more powerful than what students learn is why they learn it.

 Join us and see the difference!

 With help from the Pittsburgh Center for Creative Reuse, students designed downhill vehicles created from recycled materials and put their vehicles to the test at the culminating “Nerdy Derby."

 Urban Planning, Architecture, and Community Development

 After experiencing walking tours of local neighborhoods and architecture workshops with City as Our Campus partner Assemble and WT parents, first grade students work together to create spaces that are friendly for everyone in the community.